Code-Institute-Submissions/Morpheus-23-cat-love_DecResub/README.md

 ## Unimplemented assessment criteria

-* Layout changes for all screen sizes
+* Completion / finalisation of layout changes for all screen sizes, specific issues with the navigation bar and hero images not being responsive accross all devices.
+On some screen sizes the navigation bar covers a part of the logo.

 ## Content

 - All icons were taken from [Font Awesome](https://fontawesome.com/)
-- All images were taken from [pixabay](https://pixabay.com/) and [free images](https://www.freeimages.com/photo/cat-eyes-1143176)
+- All images were taken from [pixabay](https://pixabay.com/) and [free images](https://www.freeimages.com)
-- Font and background colours were identified by using >>>>> and https://www.w3schools.com/colors/colors_picker.asp
+- Font and background colours were identified by [W3Schools](https://www.w3schools.com/colors/)
 - Some design ideas were taken from Love Running and Coders Coffeehouse
 - A lot of technical implementation information were taken from [W3Schools](www.w3schools.com)
+- Some information was taken from [StackOverflow](https://stackoverflow.com/)

 ## Directory structure